fcarvalhopacheco/HOW2/1.macos_catalina_setup/myOSsetup.md

       ```sh
       # Download the latest version of GIT
       # If you have followed me. you should have git already install at this moment but if not, type:
-      brew install git
+      $brew install git

       # or Update it
-      brew upgrade git
+      $brew upgrade git
       ```

       - Set an username [source](https://help.github.com/en/github/using-git/setting-your-username-in-git)
       ```sh
       # This config set up is useful to track your git commits!
-Your name will be visible in future commits you push to GitHub from the command line.
-By the way, if you already have an username in other machine, dont worry.
-It looks like that using git config here will only affect future commits and will not change anything from past commits.
+      # Your name will be visible in future commits you push
+      # to GitHub from the command line.
+By the way, if you
+      # already have an username in other machine, dont worry.
+      # It looks like that using git config here will only affect
+      # future commits and will not change anything from past commits.

       # USERNAME FOR EVERY REPOSITORY YOU CREATE!
       # On Terminal, type:
-      git config --global user.name "YOUR NAME OR NICKNAME HERE"
+      $git config --global user.name "YOUR NAME OR NICKNAME HERE-GLOBAL"

       # Check if it is correct by typing:
-      git config --global user.name
+      $git config --global user.name

       # you should see
+      >YOUR NAME OR NICKNAME HERE-GLOBAL

+      # USERNAME FOR A SINGLE REPOSITORY
+      # Change the current working directory to the local repository
+      # where you want to configure the name that is associated with your Git commits.

+      # On Terminal, type:
+      $ git config user.name "YOUR NAME OR NICKNAME HERE-LOCAL"

+      # Check if it is correct by typing:
+      $git config user.name

+      # you should see
-      >YOUR NAME OR NICKNAME HERE
+      >YOUR NAME OR NICKNAME HERE-LOCAL
       ```